 Communitism

-Communitism is an open community of creative professionals experiencing practices of commoning at Keramikou 28 in Metaxourghio, Athens.
-They revive abandoned or under-utilized cultural heritage buildings transitioning them into cultural commons entrusted and operated by active communities by building a cooperative relationship between owners and community members.
-Communitism calls for building owners (public or private) and communities to share responsibilities on maintaining and preserving cultural heritage.
+Communitism is an open community of creative professionals experimenting with practices of commoning at Keramikou 28 in Metaxourghio, Athens.
+They build a trust-based, cooperative relationship between owners and community members to transform abandoned or under-utilized cultural heritage buildings into cultural commons operated by active communities.
+Communitism calls for shared responsibilities between building owners (public or private) and communities to maintain and preserve cultural heritage.
 They consider collaborative artistic expression as a generator of common knowledge and practice.
 They believe space can shift behaviour and transform character.
-Art is the methodology to invite people used to acting as individuals into common practices to transcend into active citizenship.
+Art is the methodology to transcend individualism into common practices and inviting people to engage into active citizenship.

 Communitism is based on sharing spaces, means of production, competences and time through practices of cooperation, solidarity and mutualism.
 Inspired by civic use principles Communitism grants accessibility, usability, fairness, inclusiveness and common decision-making process in the use and care of spaces.